About Gary Montalbano + Professional Projects list link + Interview

-Gary is a publisher of his own line of fine-art poster prints which have been sold to the general public across the United States and abroad since 1990.
-This successful endeavor began with Gary selling his art prints as an exhibitor at the annual San Diego Comic-Con International (the largest show of its type) along with other shows in the United States.
-At the 1994 Comic-Con Art Show, Gary’s work received the “Best of Show” award.
+Gary is a publisher of his own line of fine-art poster prints which have been sold to the general public across the United States and abroad for over twenty years.
+This successful endeavor began with Gary being an exhibitor at the annual San Diego Comic-Con International (the largest show of its type) along with other shows in the United States.
+At the San Diego Comic-Con Art Show, Gary’s work received the “Best of Show” award.
 In addition, he has also been solicited by a number of retail stores and galleries to do exhibitions and signings.

-Throughout his career, Gary’s work has been seen in various publications, such as the Spectrum II science fiction / fantasy annual and the Batman Animated book, Ghostbusters the Inside Story, G.I.
+Throughout his career, Gary’s work has been seen in various publications, such as the Spectrum science fiction / fantasy annual and the Batman Animated book, Ghostbusters the Inside Story, G.I.
 Joe and other publications.
-He was invited to present his original artwork in two solo exhibits at Film Roman’s Phyllis Craig Gallery in 1996 and 1998 to public acclaim.
-From 2010 through 2013 he has been a regular exhibitor at the Petra Gallery in Beverly Hills CA, in multiple group art shows.
-For the premiere of his 1st book in 2010, the Petra Gallery invited him to exhibit his original art and have a book and fine-art print signing.
+He was invited to present his original artwork in two solo exhibits at Film Roman’s Phyllis Craig Gallery to public acclaim.
+For the premiere of his 1st book, the Petra Gallery in Bevery Hills CA, invited him to exhibit his original art and have a book and fine-art print signing.
 Through out his career, Gary has also been a part of over 50 group art shows and exhibitions promoting his art.

 Recently, Gary has been designing for various studios such as DreamWorks Animation, Hasbro, Magic the Gathering and a number of other studios.
-Along with this he has been illustrating for an ever-growing list of commission artwork, and developing and writing a number of projects for his own publishing effort.
+Along with this he has been developing and writing a number of projects for his own publishing effort.
 He has also been working as a business consultant and repeat exhibitor for a number of Los Angeles galleries.